Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 Yet—we’re told the most effective way to get people to buy is to scare them into taking out their credit card.

-Calling out pain points is why so many business owners I work with hate selling.
+Harping on pain points is why so many business owners I work with hate selling.

 Building a business by telling customers what’s wrong with them just to make money is a betrayal of their values—and many end up on the brink of going out of business because they believe it’s the only way.

-Empathy-based marketing is about naming, not blaming.
+Empathy-based, ethical marketing is about naming, not blaming.

 It’s giving language to the frustration, doubt, or disappointment your audience already feels—without making them feel less than for having a problem.